 St. Peter’s Basilica is the church located within Vatican City.
 It is one of the world’s largest churches and is an amazing piece of Renaissance architecture.
 The details are spectacular.
 It took more than 100 years for the church to be completed after its groundbreaking in 1506.
 Just standing outside of the church is enough to make a trip to Italy worth it.
 You almost feel like you are in the center of the world.
 Then you walk inside the church and your mind starts to race.
 I spent a lot of time in a prayer room, just sitting and trying to take everything in.

-After visiting the Vatican and St. Peter’s Basilica, I wrote in my journal, “I don’t even want to try to explain what it looked like and what I felt when I walked in.
+I wrote in my journal after visiting, “I don’t even want to try to explain what it looked like and what I felt when I walked in.
 I cannot give it justice.
 The beauty, the art, the gold, the everything.
 It was breathtaking and amazing.
 I felt very overwhelmed.”
 It was hard to find the words to describe the Vatican and St. Peter’s Basilica back then and it’s still hard to find the words now.
 Instead, I’ll let the pictures do the talking for me (they’re worth a thousand words, aren’t they?).
 I really hope you enjoy the photo gallery below.
 Hopefully it gives you a small taste of this amazing place.